nansencenter/icecastnet-website/workshop.md

 [![Program](assets/superice_program.png)](https://nansencenter.github.io/superice-nersc/assets/superice_program.pdf)

-## Abstracts
+## Abstracts and slides
-Here is the  list of speakers and their abstracts for the SuperIce workshop.
+Here is the  list of speakers and their abstracts and slides for the SuperIce workshop.

 | Name          |    Institution |                                Title and presentation slides |
 | ------------- | -------------- | ---------- |